Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 - Ten minutes walk from Dunfermline Town railway station is the modest 19th-century birthplace of Andrew Carnegie, who emigrated to America and became the world’s richest man, giving his name to the Carnegie Hall in New York.
-The museum is free and open daily (afternoons only on Sunday for most of the year).
+The museum is free and open daily.

 - Just beyond the museum is Pittencrieff Park, or “The Glen” as it’s known locally.
 Here you’ll find a ruined abbey, another museum and a peacock sanctuary.

 Come out of Pittencrieff Park near the Art Deco Glen Pavilion, turn right up Coal Road, left on the main road to find a bus stop by Urquhart Crescent.
 The 8/8A buses from here run every hour to Culross (pronounced “Cooross”), a picturesque medieval village of cobbles and cottages, overlooking the Firth of Forth.